Goat Cheese Pasta Salad

 Once you make pasta salad this way, you’ll never go back.

 Not a fan of tomatoes and asparagus?
 No worries!
-I’ve tested this recipe with lots of different mix-ins, and I can vouch for any of the following:
+We’ve tested this fancy pasta salad recipe with lots of different mix-ins, and we can vouch for any of the following:

 - carrots